ralicynf/myshelf/README.md

 ### **_Future Updates_**

-- [ ] Integration with Google Books API
+- [ ] Integration with an API to show popular books

 ---